stereosupersonic/guides/development/README.md

 ### Migrations
 * [Add foreign key constraints][fkey] in migrations.
+* use ` t.references :employee ` for setting an index
 * check if all indices are
 * Set an empty string as the default constraint for non-required string and text fields
 ```ruby